Achin District

 Achin (اچين ولسوالۍ) is a district in southern Nangarhar Province, Afghanistan, on the border with Pakistan.

 Its population is 100% Pashtun.
 Achin is home to the Shinwari tribe, one of the largest Pashtun tribes.

 It was a stronghold of the Mujaheddin during the Soviet occupation of Afghanistan in the 1980s.
-Since 2015 it has been the stronghold of the Afghan branch of ISIL.

 During the April 2017 Nangarhar airstrike, the United States Air Force dropped a MOAB in Achin district which targeted a tunnel complex of the ISIS-affiliate located in the area, and reportedly killed dozens of militants.

 Economy

 The primary licit crop in Achin is wheat.
 Collecting and selling firewood, and manual labor, are other income-generating activities.
 Tobacco is also grown in the district.

 Opium poppy

 In 2000, UNDCP recorded 130 poppy-growing villages in Achin, making it the greatest opium growing district in eastern Afghanistan that year.